m0zh1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	:one combination per line
 	:Output: alpha ordered, without oo, maximum chars 64.

-13. Scvript that prints a number with two decimal places, followed by newline.
+13. Script that prints a number with two decimal places, followed by newline.
 	:number stored in environment variable NUM.

+14. Script to convert a number from decimal to hexadecimal.

+15. Script that encodes and decodes text using the rot13 encryption assuming ASCII.

+16. Script that prints every other line from input, starting with the first line.

+17. Script that adds the two numbers stored in the env variables WATER and STIR and prints the sum.
+	:WATER is in base water
+	:STIR is in base stir
+	:Sum should be in base bestchol